How to Improve Candidate Experience for DACH Mid-Market HR: Friction Points, KPIs & 2026 Compliance

 How do we stop ghosting when hiring managers delay feedback?

 Stop ghosting by making closure a process requirement rather than a recruiter preference.
 Set a decision deadline after each interview and trigger candidate updates automatically when hiring managers miss it.
-If dashboards track individual manager responsiveness, check works council requirements under §87(1)6 before using them as performance tools.
+If dashboards track individual manager responsiveness, check works council requirements under §87(1)6 BetrVG before using them as performance tools.